 Real property taxes become a lien on January 1 preceding the October 1 date for which the Trustees adopted tax rates.
 The State Board of Tax Equalization adjusts these rates for inflation.
 Property taxes are also reduced for applicable non-business, owner occupancy, and homestead exemption credits and/or homestead and rollback deductions.
 The financial statements include these credits and/or deduction amounts the State pays as Intergovernmental Receipts.
-If the property owner elects to pay semiannually, the first half is due February.
+Payments are due to the County by December 31.
+If the property owner elects to pay semiannually, the first half is due in Feburary.
 The second half payment is due in July.